3.2.1 General information regarding notifications

 - The applicant's name and date of birth and the name of the embassy should be written on the back of both photographs.

 Upon initial application, a residence permit valid for three years is issued to members of the administrative and technical staff and members of the service staff.
 The permit may be extended for a maximum of two years at a time and for a total period of no longer than eight years.
-The same rule applies to consulate equivalents and all private servants.
-This does not apply to EU/EEA citizens who have the right to work in Sweden under EU law.
+The same rule applies to consulate equivalents.
+This does not apply to EU/EEA citizens who have the right of residence in Sweden under EU law.
 The limitation to eight years does not apply to officials at international organisations or their family members.

 To extend residence permits and/or renew identity cards, the form 'Supplementary notification' should be used.
 One copy of a valid passport and one photo of each person should be attached.
 The form should state the estimated length of stay.
 The length of the residence permit can never exceed the expiry date of the passport.